-Click on the pull-down to select between Not Used, Proportional Feed and Retransmit control mode.
-This section assumes that the control mode is set to retransmit.
+Click on the pull-down to select between Not Used and Retransmit control mode.

 Input Assignment

 Click on the arrow to pull down the choices of which sensor measurement will be retransmitted as a 4-20 mA signal.
 The choices are any of the sensor inputs, any of the sensor's temperature compensation inputs, LSI, RSI, any paddlewheel flow meter or any 4-20 mA input signal (only if the 4-20 mA input option is installed).